 It looks particularly effective if you use a thread with a firm twist.

 Silk ribbon also works well with this stitch.
-It lends itself to being embellished with beads too.
+Why not try embellishing it with beads too!

 I hope you enjoy experimenting with this stitch.

 Have you seen my Stitchers Templates?

 As someone who loves crazy quilting and embroidery, I designed these templates with other stitchers in mind.
 With my templates, you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
 They are easy to use, totally clear so you can position them easily and they are compact in your sewing box.